loiskilberg/FinalProject/source/03_testPrinting.rst

 Test Printing
 #############

-In this step, you will produce a test print that you will use in the next step to check for alignment.
+In this step, you will produce a test print to check for alignment.
+If anything needs adjusting, go back and correct it, then do another test print.

 Requirements
 ============